Gobabis: Colonial

 The Gobabis district was proclaimed by the German authorities in February 1894 and in June the following year Gobabis was occupied by a German garrison.
 While the military fort, built in 1896–7, has long since disappeared, one of the few buildings dating back to that era is the field hospital, or Lazarett, which has been declared a national monument.

 Geography

+Gobabis is situated 200 km down the B6 motorway from Windhoek to Botswana.
+The town is 113 km from the Buitepos border post with Botswana, and serves as an important link to South Africa on the tarred Trans-Kalahari Highway.
+Gobabis also has its own local airport.

+Demographics

 Climate

 Gobabis has a semi-arid climate (BSh, according to the Köppen climate classification), with hot summers and cool winters (with mild days and chilly nights).
 The average annual precipitation is 370 mm.

-Economy
+Economy and infrastructure

+Gobabis is in the heart of the cattle farming area.
+A statue of a large Brahman bull with the inscription "Cattle Country" greets visitors to the town.

 Gobabis continues to grow as a town due to goods being transported from the mines of landlocked Botswana to the Namibian port of Walvis Bay, and furthermore from consumer goods being imported into Namibia from Gauteng in South Africa.
 The transport route is known as the Trans-Kalahari Corridor.
 Gobabis is connected to the Namibian railway system.
-The passenger train that used to run to the capital Windhoek four times a week no longer takes passengers.
+The passenger train that used to run to the capital Windhoek four times a week, no longer takes passengers.
 The town hosts a state hospital, a state clinic and a private hospital, banking and shopping facilities.
 Legare Stadium is located in the town.